Metronidazole extended-release tabletsPronunciation

 Long-term use of metronidazole extended-release tablets has caused cancer in mice and rats.
 Discuss any questions or concerns with your doctor.
 Do not use metronidazole extended-release tablets for a condition other than the one for which it was prescribed.

-Treating certain bacterial infections of the vagina (bacterial vaginosis).
+Treating certain bacterial infections of the vagina (bacterial vaginosis) in women who are not pregnant.
 It may also be used for other conditions as determined by your doctor.

-Metronidazole extended-release tablets is an oral antiprotozoal and antibacterial.
+Metronidazole extended-release tablets are an oral antiprotozoal and antibacterial.
 It is thought to work by entering the bacterial cell, acting on some components of the cell, and destroying the bacteria.

 Do NOT use metronidazole extended-release tablets if: